 M.A.
 Course of Study

-• Coursework credits.
 M.A. students take a minimum of 30 graduate course credit hours (10 courses).
 These must include at least a minimum of one in ancient philosophy, one in medieval philosophy, one in modern philosophy, and one in contemporary philosophy (note: not all graduate courses offered by the department fall into one of these categories).
-With the approval of the Chair, three credits (1 course) may be taken through other Duquesne departments or at area universities.
 M.A. students normally complete their coursework in two years, taking 9 credits (3 courses) each semester during their first two years and 6 credits (2 courses) each semester during their second year.
 Part-time M.A. students may follow an extended or alternative schedule.

-• Transfer credits.
-Transfer credits are generally not accepted for the M.A. program.
-In some cases, up to 6 credits of prior graduate coursework in philosophy at institutions outside the U.S. and Canada may be allowed.
+Transfer credits are not accepted and advanced standing is not awarded for the M.A. program.
 Please note that this Philosophy graduate transfer credit policy is more limited than the general Graduate School policy.